 These strategies will help you save time, reduce frustration, and build confidence as you become more comfortable working with scholarly materials.

 Scholarly articles are published in scholarly or academic journals.
-While the content found in each journal is subject-specific, there are some similarities that these types of articles share.
+While the content in each journal is subject-specific, these articles share common features.

-Click each of the orange plus signs to learn more.
+Tip: Click each of the orange plus signs to learn more about that section.

 This section is a derivative of “Parts of a Scholarly Article” by Kathy Essmiller, licensed under CC BY-NC.